Apache Spark Streaming: Micro-Batch Processing

 Checkpoint corruption

-The fix: treat checkpoints as tightly coupled to the exact query that created them.
-After any plan change, start fresh from source or use explicit checkpoint migration tooling.
-Checkpoints do not survive arbitrary upgrades.
+The fix is to treat checkpoints as tightly coupled to the exact application version that created them.
+After any query plan change, start fresh from the source offsets or run explicit checkpoint migration.
+Checkpoints do not survive arbitrary upgrades, and attempting to force compatibility across plan versions typically leads to corrupted state.
+Some teams version their checkpoint directories by application ID to avoid cross-contamination between deployments.

 State store OOM with unbounded aggregations